bbuie/code_snippets/docs/docs/DEVELOPMENT.md

 ### Branching model (release model)

 1. We use the branching model found here: http://nvie.com/posts/a-successful-git-branching-model/
-1. Always branch new features off the `develop` branch (`git checkout -b [featureBranchName]`)
+1. Always branch new features off the `develop` branch (`git checkout -b feature_branch_name`)
-    - featureBranchName should start with the issue number and be as short as possible (e.g. 999-example-name)
+    - feature_branch_name should start with the issue number and be as short as possible (e.g. 999-example-name)
     - Important: each ticket number should only have one branch and all related changes should be kept on it
     - Important: it is helpful to make a note of the branch name on the issue/card/ticket
 1. Commit your changes to the feature branch using the ticket number (e.g. `#999 - added some stuff for new feature`)